 Why not write about a prophecized villain?
 Or prophecize someone who wants the responsibility or is vain instead of writing the same valiant and insufferably humble heroes under new names.
 Better yet, why not write prophecies without making them the sole motivation to save the world.
 Maybe the hero just wanted to?
 Or believed in a worthy cause and decided to go for it?

 Reusing the same tropes no matter how successful they were in the past will not work.
 The key is to create something nobody has read before.
-In fact, fantasy is all about the strange ones, the misfits; so why not write about the unlikely?
+In fact, fantasy is all about the strange ones, the misfits.
+Why not write about the unlikely ones?

-There are many settings for your fantasy plot and Medieval Europe is no longer one of them.
+There are many settings for your fantasy plot and medieval Europe is no longer one of them.
 There’s just too many.
-And as a writer who loves to half-ass the research process, trust me; I would go for a medieval European setting and just come up with a name for it for the ‘fictional world’.
+And as a writer who loves to half-ass the research process, (trust me) I would go for a medieval European setting and just come up with a name for the ‘fictional world’.

-This one hurts me to write because I am a sucker for a fantasy novel where the main character has a magical weapon and it has been hiding in plain despite the quest he is set on.
+This one hurts me to write because I am a sucker for a fantasy novel where the main character has a magical weapon and it has been hiding in plain sight.
 But isn’t there always a magical dagger somewhere in the mix that can stab the absolute hype out of a Night King or two.

 The world does not need more of that.